CatarinaCarolina/sponge_meta_BGC/data_combos_ITOL/README.md

-# script series description for generation of figure 3
+# script series description for generation of the iTOL tree

 ## GCF oriented descriptive dataset building